InterviewMap/CS-Interview-Knowledge-Map/JS/JS-en.md

 # Debouncing

-Have you ever encountered this problem in your development: how to do a complex computation in a rolling event or to prevent the "secend accidental click" on a button?
+Have you ever encountered this problem in your development: how to do a complex computation in a rolling event or to prevent the "second accidental click" on a button?

 These requirements can be achieved with function debouncing.
 Especially for the first one, if complex computations are carried out in frequent event callbacks, there's a large chance that the page becomes laggy.
 It's better to combine multiple computations into a single one, and only operate at a precise point in time.
 Since there are many libraries that implement debouncing, we won't build our own here and will just take underscore's source code to explain debouncing.